Sterling Brown (basketball): 2018 Milwaukee police incident

 On January 26, 2018, at 2 am, Brown was approached by a Milwaukee police officer because his car was straddling two handicapped parking spaces.
 This occurred in a nearly empty Walgreens parking lot on the south end of the city, the intersection of South 27th street and National Ave.
 After Brown interacted with the officer, who requested backup, a number of officers arrived on scene.
 Several minutes after the first officer began talking with Brown, an officer yelled at Brown to remove his hands from the pockets of his hoodie.
 Brown responded, "I’ve got stuff in my hands".
 He was subsequently tackled to the ground and tased.
 Brown was arrested on suspicion of resisting arrest, but the case was not referred to prosecutors after an internal review.

 Four months later, the Milwaukee Police Department released the approximately 30-minute video taken by police body camera.
 After negative public reaction, the Milwaukee Police Chief Alfonso Morales indicated that the officers had been disciplined for acting "inappropriately".
 Brown called the incident "an attempt at police intimidation, followed by the unlawful use of physical force."

-On May 4 in a 14–0 vote, the City of Milwaukee Common Council approved a $750,000 settlement with Sterling Brown over the 2018 incident with police.
+On May 4, 2021 in a 14–0 vote, the City of Milwaukee Common Council approved a $750,000 settlement with Sterling Brown over the 2018 incident with police.
 Although the settlement contained no admission of constitutional rights violations, it did contain an apology and recognition of an unnecessary escalation despite Brown's calm behavior.
 Officers involved in the action have been suspended, reassigned, and others required to undergo retraining.
 Moreover, the settlement called for a change in police tactics and institutes a set of anti-racist policing policies and procedures that discipline officers for violating civil and human rights.
-The settlement also includes a new requirement that officers log every event in which an officer draws a gun.
+The settlement also includes a new requirement that officers log every event in which an officer draws a gun, personnel investigations for city police officers and a requirement to wear body cameras.